OpenSwitchNOS/openswitch-ops/docs/pluggable_modules_user_guide.md

 ops-xxxx(config-if)# no split
 ```

-## Verifying the configuration
+### Verifying the configuration

 Display the pluggable module information using the `show interface transceiver` command.
-See the [show interface transceiver](https://www.openswitch.net/documents/user/interface_cli#showalltransintf) command reference for more information.
+See the [show interface transceiver](http://www.openswitch.net/documents/user/interface_cli#showalltransintf) command reference for more information.

 Display the split operation configuration (and other configuration) for an interface using the `show running-config interface` command.

 ## Troubleshooting

 ### The SFP, SFP+, or QSFP+ is not detected.
-#### The module may not be properly seated in the receptacle.
+#### The module might not be properly seated in the receptacle.
 ##### Remedy
 Check that the module is inserted with the correct orientation and has established good mechanical interlock with the receptacle.
 #### The module is not inserted in the correct slot.
 ##### Remedy
 Verify that the module is inserted in the correct receptacle.
-### The interface does not establish link.
+### The interface does not establish a link.
 #### The interface is not configured properly.
 ##### Remedy
 Refer to interface documentation.